joelvanfossen/joelvanfossen.github.io/teaching.md

 ---

 ### Current Courses (Hosei University)
 Since March 2023, I have served as an Assistant Professor in the Department of Global and Interdisciplinary Studies (GIS) at Hosei University.
+I recently received the best teacher award, a university-wide award based on student nominations.
 My primary teaching responsibilities include:

 * Introduction to Ethics
 * Introduction to Philosophy